 @ The joints of my upper back started to stiffen owing to my forward neck.

 @ Finally, the muscles located on the front portion of my neck were spared of any work.
-So, they became weak and lost their ability to tuck my chin.
+So, my neck muscles became weak and lost their ability to tuck my chin.
 The end result of – a “poking” chin.

 @ Aches and pains in the neck and upper back became constant.
 I was simply sick and tired of them.